 The project is one of the construction sites that prompted broad-based complaints in recent months about impacts on business on the street.
 Some of the projects along Main Street are large in scale and others seem to go unnoticed.
 Decorative skis and lights have been placed on the site fence in an effort to make the work at 333 Main St. more visually pleasant

 The permit at 333 Main St. led the construction industry to the strong start to the year.
 The Building Department said it issued 49 permits in January valued at a combined $17.4 million.
-The number soared past the $690,004 in value reported in January 2013 and the $6.1 million recorded in December.
-The number of building permits issued in January -- 49 -- fell from the previous month and the previous January, though.
+The number soared past the $690,004 in value reported in January 2013 and the $6.

 The Building Department in January did not issue a permit for a new building, but alterations and additions remained strong.
 Alterations and additions have had an outsized role in the building numbers in recent years as property owners during the recession and since the lowest points of the downturn opted to redo or expand their existing places instead of building new ones.